andrewberls/regularity/README.md

 `between(range, pattern)`: Specify a bounded repetition, e.g. `between([2,4], :digits)`

+`zero_or_more(pattern)`: Specify that the pattern or identifer should appear zero or many times

+`one_or_more(pattern)`: Specify that the pattern or identifer should appear one or many times

 The DSL methods are chainable, meaning they return `self`.
 You can also call `regex` on a Regularity object to return a RegExp object created from the specified pattern.